pypa/pipx/README.md

 * pipx prints emojies 😀

 ## how does this compare with rwt?
-[run with this](https://github.com/jaraco/rwt) is focused on running **arbitrary Python code in ephemeral environments** while pipx is focused on running **binaries in ephemeral and non-ephemeral environments**.
+[run with this](https://github.com/jaraco/rwt) is focused on running **arbitrary Python code in ephemeral environments** while pipx is focused on running **Python binaries in ephemeral and non-ephemeral environments**.

 For example these two commands both install poetry to an ephemeral environment and invoke poetry with `--help`.
 ```